anarchymonkey/blackjack-wdpy/README.md

 # blackjack-wdpy
-Black-Jack Game using sude python remote package making
+Black-Jack Game using sudo python remote package making

 First Trial At A Black Jack using user made remote packages of all classes.